fbpx

 This is what running your own HVAC business means.
 There’s rarely a lot of time left for anything else and it’s simply part of the entrepreneurial journey.
 You don’t need an MBA to know that if you can’t measure it, you can’t manage it.

-For example, if you looked at your database and separated your new customers from your returning customers in the last quarter and realized that the latter makes up only 5% of your business, you’d deduce that you need to improve your customer retention rate.
+For example, if you looked at your customer database and separated your new customers from your returning customers in the last quarter and realized that the latter makes up only 5% of your business, you’d deduce that you need to improve your customer retention rate.

-6. Unstable HVAC business cashflow
+6. Unstable HVAC Business Cashflow

-Cash flow is a fickle thing and if you have to keep the jobs coming constantly just to make sure you can pay your own bills, then you don’t have a healthy one and your HVAC business profit margins may not be the best.
-This can be due to any number of things, from the aforementioned misunderstanding of overheads and profit numbers, to inventory management errors, to the very way you’re invoicing.
+If you have to keep the jobs coming constantly and work overtime just to make sure you can pay your own bills, then you don’t have a healthy cash flow and your HVAC business profit margins may not be below where you’d like them.

-Solution: Late invoices mean late payments and there are plenty of customers who like to pretend that they’ve “forgotten” about paying, much like you did about requesting payment.
-If this is a common problem your business is running into, check out these tips on sending invoices via email.
+Late invoices mean late payments!
+Sadly, there are plenty of customers who like to pretend that they’ve “forgotten” about paying, much like you did about requesting payment.

 However, sometimes errors happen and payments get delayed (or completely neglected) for other reasons.
 Not to mention mistakes on invoices can occur because the tech didn’t write down the parts they used, and we haven’t even started on the customers who simply refuse to pay for whatever reason.
+These are all taking a bite out of your profit margins!

 All in all, identifying the problem is only half of the job, but if you know why you’re not making the industry-standard profit margin for HVAC companies, you can get started on fixing the underlying issues.